Hearty Beef Soup with Walnuts

 - This soup tastes even better the next day, making it perfect for meal prep and leftovers.

-Each step is simple on its own, but together they create a deeply layered beef soup that feels both rustic and refined.
+Each step is simple on its own, but together they create a deeply flavorful homemade beef soup that feels both rustic and comforting.

 A Quick Look at the Ingredients